-I am a social epidemiologist who studies the social causes of poor mental health in socio-economically disadvantaged populations.
+I am a social epidemiologist who studies the social causes of poor mental health.
 The over-arching focus of my research is to understand how social factors affect mental health, and to identify structural interventions to improve population mental health.
 I conduct research in low-resource settings, including Southeast Asia and Africa, as well as among disadvantaged populations in high-resource settings.

 I am currently a Postdoctoral Research Fellow in the Psychiatric Epidemiology Training Program at Columbia University.
 I hold a PhD in Epidemiology from McGill University, a Masters of Public Health from Oregon Health & Sciences University, and a BA from Oberlin College.